launchbadge/hedera-sdk-rust-archived/README.md

 ## Developer Rewards

-Developers who create Hedera accounts and test their applications on our testnet are offered the opportunity to earn real mainnet __ℏ__ ([__hbars__](#a-hbar)) based upon that testing activity.
+Developers who create Hedera accounts and test their applications on our testnet will be offered the opportunity to earn real mainnet __ℏ__ ([__hbars__](#a-hbar)) based upon that testing activity.
 The SDKs are intended to facilitate application development and encourage such testing.
 See the [Hedera Account][03-02-hedera-acct] section for further details.

 > <a id="a-hbar">**Hbars**:</a>
 >